danpla/dpscreenocr/doc/manual.md

 ##### Hiding console window

-Almost all scripting language interpreters for Windows are shipped with a special version of the executable that doesn't show the console window.
-For example, it's `pythonw.exe` for Python and `wperl.exe` for Perl.
+Most scripting language interpreters for Windows are shipped with a special version of the executable that doesn't show the console window.
+For example, it's pythonw.exe for Python and wlua.exe for Lua.

-A special file association is usually added during installation, so you can hide the console window by simply changing the extension of the script.
-For example, Python scripts with `.pyw` extension are associated with `pythonw.exe` instead of `python.exe`.
-Other languages have their own conventions, like `.wpl` for Perl (`wperl.exe`), `.rbw` for Ruby (`rubyw.exe`), `.wlua` for Lua (`wlua.exe`), etc.  If such an association does not exist, you can create it manually as described in the previous section.
+A special file association is usually added during installation of the interpreter, so you can hide the console window by simply changing the extension of the script.
+For example, Python scripts with the ".pyw" extension are associated with pythonw.exe instead of python.exe.
+Other languages have their own conventions, like ".wlua" for Lua (wlua.exe), ".rbw" for Ruby (rubyw.exe), etc. If such an association does not exist, create it manually as described in the previous section.

 #### Running scripts on Unix-like systems

-Before using your script, make sure it starts with a proper [shebang][] and you have execute permission (run `chmod u+x your_script...`).
+Before using your script, make sure it starts with a proper [shebang][] and you have the execute permission (run `chmod u+x your_script`).

-Here is an example Unix shell script that translates the recognized text to your native language using [Translate Shell][], appends both original and translation to the `translations.txt` file in your home directory, and displays the translation as a desktop notification.
+Here is an example Unix shell script that translates the recognized text to your native language using [Translate Shell][] and displays the translation as a desktop notification.

     #!/bin/sh

-    TR=$(trans -b "$1")

-    printf "> Original\n\n%s\n" "$1" >> ~/translations.txt
-    printf "> Translated\n\n%s\n\n\n" "$TR" >> ~/translations.txt

-    notify-send "Translation" "$TR"
+    notify-send "Translation" $(trans -b "$1")

 [Shebang]: https://en.wikipedia.org/wiki/Shebang_(Unix)
 [Translate Shell]: https://www.soimort.org/translate-shell/